-State law prohibits an employer from asking about a job applicant’s race, color, religious creed, national origin, sex, gender identity, sexual orientation, genetic information, ancestry, status as a veteran, age (40 years and older), or handicap, unless based on a bona fide occupational qualification (BFOQ) (MA Gen. Laws Ch.
-151B Sec.
-4).
+Protected classes.
+The Massachusetts Fair Employment Practices Act (FEPA) prohibits an employer from asking about a job applicant’s race, color, natural or protective hairstyle, religious creed, national origin, sex, gender identity, sexual orientation, genetic information, pregnancy or a condition related to said pregnancy (including lactation or the need to express breast milk for a nursing child), ancestry, status as a veteran, age (40 years and older), or handicap, unless based on a bona fide occupational qualification (BFOQ) (Mass.
+Gen. Laws ch.
+151B, §4).

-The Massachusetts Fair Employment Practices Act (FEPA) defines “gender identity” as a person’s gender-related identity, appearance, or behavior, regardless of whether it is different from the person’s physiology or assigned sex at birth.
+FEPA defines “gender identity” as a person’s gender-related identity, appearance, or behavior, regardless of whether it is different from the person’s physiology or assigned sex at birth.
 The law covers private employers with six or more employees and all state agencies.

 Retaliation prohibited.
 The law prohibits employers from discriminating against a person because he or she opposed an unlawful discriminatory practice, filed a complaint, testified, or assisted in any proceeding under the law.